PaperMC/Paper/CONTRIBUTING.md

 ## Rebasing PRs

 Steps to rebase a PR to include the latest changes from `master`.
-These steps assume the `origin` remote is your fork of this repository and `upstream` is the official PaperMC repository.
+These steps assume the `origin` remote is your fork of this repository and the `upstream` is the official PaperMC repository.

-1. Pull the latest changes from upstreams master: `git checkout master && git pull upstream master`.
+1. Pull the latest changes from the upstreams master: `git checkout master && git pull upstream master`.
 1. Checkout feature/fix branch and rebase on master: `git checkout patch-branch && git rebase master`.
 1. Apply updated patches: `./gradlew applyPatches`.
 1. If there are conflicts, fix them.
-1. If your PR creates new patches instead of modifying exist ones, in both the `Paper-Server` and `Paper-API` directories, ensure your newly-created patch is the last commit by either:
+1. If your PR creates new patches instead of modifying existing ones, in both the `Paper-Server` and `Paper-API` directories, ensure your newly-created patch is the last commit by either:
     * Renaming the patch file with a large 4-digit number in front (e.g. 9999-Patch-to-add-some-new-stuff.patch), and re-applying patches.
     * Running `git rebase --interactive base` and moving the commits to the end.
 1. Rebuild patches: `./gradlew rebuildPatches`.